-When the ignition switch is in the ON position, the ambient temperature is displayed.
+When the ignition switch is in the ON position, press the AMB switch to display the ambient temperature.

 - Under the following conditions, the ambient temperature display may differ from the actual ambient temperature depending on the surroundings and vehicle conditions:

-- Significantly cold or hot temperatures.
+- · Significantly cold or hot temperatures.

 - Sudden changes in ambient temperature.

 - The vehicle is parked.

 - The vehicle is driven at low speeds.

-- Press the Power/volume switch and MEDIA button (page 6-28) simultaneously for 5 seconds or more to switch the display from Fahrenheit to Centigrade or vice versa.
+- Press the AMB switch a few seconds or more to switch the display from Fahrenheit to Centigrade or vice versa.

+- (With fully automatic climate control system)